 Historically, there have been two forms of attempted solution to this problem:

-The moons of Jupiter eclipse behind their primary very regularly and very frequently, making this method fairly easy to use; it was used to find the longitudes of places on land more or less from the time Galileo discovered them and the pattern of their eclipses.
+The moons of Jupiter eclipse behind their primary very regularly and very frequently, making this method fairly easy to use; it was used to find the longitudes of places on land more or less from the time Galileo discovered them and the pattern of their eclipses, which helped greatly in the development of accurate maps of landmasses (including coasts).
 Unfortunately, finding the moons on the deck of a moving ship proved to incredibly impractical.

 Measuring the angular distances of the Moon to the fixed stars—or the Sun, when they're both up—was much easier to do, requiring only equipment that all seamen already had (i.e. a sextant and a compass), particularly when using the Sun (big giant thing in the sky that it is, seamen preferred to use it).
 However, this measurement was completely useless on its own.
 The method relies on the fact that the Moon's path across the sky moves very regularly (half a degree per hour), and that the Moon's position relative to the fixed stars is the same no matter where you're looking from.
 Thus, you can tell what time it is in a fixed location (e.g. in London)...if an astronomer has already done the maths and published a table predicting the position of the Moon as observed from London for each hour of each day of that year.
 A daunting task.
 And then the navigator would have to do a bit more maths to actually use the tables properly.
+And of course, it meant you had to be able to actually find the Moon and see the stars: not usually a problem, but it could be frustrating if you needed to fix your position on a cloudy night with a new moon.
 Despite all the work it took, this method was standard from the late 18th through the early 19th century, and for the early period of chronometers (see below), this method was often used to make slight corrections to the clock.

 - Have a very accurate clock.
 If you carry around a clock set to some fixed time, you can compare local time to time at that fixed location, and thereby determine how different your longitude is from its longitude.
 On the other hand, constructing a clock that keeps good time while on a moving ship is itself a very difficult problem.
 The first chronometer capable of keeping sufficiently accurate time while on a ship was made by John Harrison in 1761; for quite some time, nobody actually believed that a mere clock could solve the problem astronomers had struggled with for centuriesnote , and even once people did listen they were prohibitively expensive for years, but eventually they became cheap enough to be the standard method of determining longitude.